na-na-hi/renget/archive/lcbguide.md

 ##Combat
 **1. Retries**
-You can give up any fight and try again without penalty, aside from story nodes that cost raw Enkephalin, where you lose 1 Enkephalin.
-If you lose a battle (e.g all your Sinners die), the same will happen unless you are in a Mirror Dungeon, in which case you will be forced to forfeit.
+You can give up (Press the give up button) or lose (have all your Sinners die) in any battle and try again without penalty in most cases.
+Giving up or losing a story node will make you lose 1 Enkephalin.
+If you lose a battle inside a Dungeon you will have to retry with your remaining Sinners that weren't participating originally.
+If you have no remaining Sinners you will be forced to forfeit.
+If you lose in a Story Dungeon but have Sinners remaining, the Sinners who died will stay dead until you reach a checkpoint, at which point they will be revived.
+Sinners cannot be revived in Mirror Dungeons.
+In summary, give up before you lose the battle.

 **2. Coins, Clashes, Offense & Defense Level**
 For each clash, every coin still available will be flipped and every heads coin will add/decrease to the total value, repeating until one side loses all of their coins.
 Be aware that some skills will decrease the value if you flip heads.
 The victor will use their remaining coins to attack.